 Students, regardless of their age, cannot sign themselves out.

 Persons other than parents picking up children must either be authorized on the Health Form or parents must send written notice by email indicating to whom the children may be released.
 Students will not be released to unauthorized persons.

 Students wishing to attend other activities (sports practices, art class, Mad Science, sewing, etc.) must have a signed activity release form or they will not be released from Extension.
 The head/coach of the activity must come to sign their students out of Extension.
 Students will not be released to walk over to their activity.
 The Extension Program is not responsible for students while they attend these activities.

 Students who have left the school campus may not come back to the school and be checked into Extension.
-Extension is an extension of the school day, one a child is taken off campus they cannot be checked into Extension so families can run errands, for play dates etc. Children who are on campus directly after school in an afterschool activity have never left the campus, and therefore may come to Extension after their after-school activity ends.
+The K-8 Extension is an extension of the school day, one a child is taken off-campus they cannot be checked into Extension so families can run errands, for playdates etc. Children who are on campus directly after school in an afterschool activity have never left the campus and therefore may come to Extension after their after-school activity ends.

 Students walking home must have an emailed authorization from their parent’s email letting us know the time their child can be released to walk home.
 We cannot release children to walk home by a phone call for legal purposes.
 If a student is walking home they must be off school property immediately.

 Please note: Only children 5th grade and above are allowed to sign themselves IN during morning Extension with their own personal student access codes, students are NEVER allowed to sign out of evening extension.
 Students should NEVER be using their parent’s codes to sign in or out, nor should they be playing on the computer or be allowed to sign their parent’s signature on the signature pad.
 These are legal documents and the check-in computer use should be treated as such.